Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Loss Barcode

-Saddles of small indexes and flat regions in vicinity's of them can also pose obstacles for gradient-based optimization.
-All these obstacles are topological in nature, as any critical point or critical manifold.
-We describe in \ref{morse} the analogous topological invariants, barcodes of higher indices, quantifying "lifetimes" of saddles (see \cite{B94}).
+\begin{remark} The loss barcode from Definition \ref{def2} is equivalent to the $0-$index barcode in the Morse complex.
+In Appendix \ref{morse}, we provide a definition of a Morse complex.
+The definition of a barcode of arbitrary index \cite{B94,viterbo:2011} quantifying ``lifetimes'' of saddles is given in \cite{voronkova20231}.
+A saddle point of small index and its flat vicinity can also pose obstacles for gradient-based optimization \cite{dauphin2014identifying}.
+These obstacles are topological in nature, as any critical point or critical manifold. \end{remark}